Top of the page

 Call your doctor if you have:

-If you have been diagnosed with ME/CFS, pay attention to any new symptoms and report them to your doctor.
+If you have been diagnosed with ME/CFS, pay attention to any new or worsening symptoms and report them to your doctor.
 Although ME/CFS can cause a variety of symptoms, new symptoms could be caused by another illness or medical condition that may need to be evaluated and treated.

 It's common to also have depression or anxiety along with a chronic condition like ME/CFS.
 So you may also be referred to a psychologist or psychiatrist for treatment.